-All Upper Staff are certified in first aid for professional rescuers, RTE, AED, CPR and many are certified as lifeguards as well.
+All Upper Staff are certified in first aid for professional rescuers, RTE, AED, and CPR, with many certified as lifeguards.
 First aid and lifeguarding staff will always be stationed with the groups.
-These emergency staff members, as well as the group leaders, will carry first aid kits on them at all times.
+These emergency staff members and the group leaders will carry first aid kits on them at all times.

-On the buses, campers are properly seat-belted prior to beginning the trip.
+On the buses, campers are seat-belted adequately before beginning the trip.

 Upon arrival at the trip destination, a “safe zone” is designated (typically near a food court) where there are directional signs.
-A Counselor is stationed at the safety zone with a first aid kit, to be used in emergency situations only.
+A Counselor is stationed at the safety zone with a first aid kit, to be used in emergencies only.

-By the end of the second week of camp, campers are tested by a certified water instructor, and their individual swimming level is assigned.
+By the end of the second week of camp, campers are tested by a certified water instructor before participating in recreational swimming, and their swimming level is assigned.

 The pool is sectioned off in three parts horizontally.
 Each swim level is divided into a section.
-Within each section there are counselors assigned to remain in the water.
-Around the perimeter of the pool, counselors are placed 5 ft apart and are instructed to remain in place watching campers and the pool area.
-Each section will have its own lifeguard, as well as a swimming instructor to train the campers, and provide for their safety.
+Within each area, there are counselors assigned to remain in the water.
+Around the perimeter of the pool, counselors are placed 5 ft apart and are instructed to stay in place watching campers and the pool area.
+Each section will have a lifeguard and a swimming instructor to ensure their safety.

 Each camper is paired with a swim buddy within their swim level and camper group (we utilize the buddy check system).

-For each swimming level, staff is fully equipped with toys/supplies/equipment/safety belts, etc.
+For each swimming level, the staff is fully equipped with toys/supplies/equipment/safety belts, etc.

 Around the outer area of the pool, a counselor will be stationed to record whenever a camper leaves or returns to the water.

-For each day, there are themed games/activities within the pool that correspond with a 30-minute instructional lesson taught by the instructor.
-The activities are designed to be fun, and to further the theme of that day.
+For each day, there are themed games/activities designed to be fun and to further that day’s theme.

 ARRIVAL AND DISMISSAL

-If you have chosen Home Transportation, your child will be picked up at your door between 7:00 AM and 9:00 AM , and arrive home between 4:30 PM and 5:30 PM.
-A staff member will contact each family to tell them the exact pick-up and drop-off times, but if you have further questions regarding your child’s transportation please call our office.
-We ask that all campers be ready by 7:00 AM on their first day, although your child may be picked up later.
+A staff member will contact each family to tell them the exact pick-up and drop-off times, but if you have further questions regarding your child’s transportation, please call our office.
+We ask that all campers be ready by 7:00 a.m. on their first day, although your child may be picked up later.
 After the first day, all pick-up and drop-off times will remain as consistent as possible.

-In order for someone to pick up a child, they must have a photo ID on them.
+All individuals picking up a camper must have a photo ID.
 This includes parents, grandparents, siblings, etc. Our staff will match the name on the photo ID with the name on the list that was provided to us with your application.

-Remember – If for some reason you are late to pick up your child past 6:30 PM (Monday-Thursday) and 6:00 PM on Friday and you fail to notify the office staff, there is an additional fee of $1.00 for each additional minute.
-An invoice will be sent home or an additional charge will be added to the camp tuition.
-To avoid additional charges, please notify the camp office if you are going to be late.
+Remember – If for some reason, you are late to pick up your child past 6:00 p.m. and you fail to notify the office staff, there is an additional fee of $1.00 for each extra minute.
+An invoice will be sent home, or an additional charge will be added to the camp tuition.
+To avoid additional charges, please notify the camp office if you will be late.

 COMMUNICATION WITH THE CAMP